-In 2024, the Company will complete Phase I drilling in the western block of the property, consisting of approximately 3,000 metres in order to test six targets.
+During 2024, the Company will complete Phase I drilling in the western block of the property, in order to test six targets.
+Geological interpretation will be conducted once the program is complete, and the data is available.

-In 2024, the Company will continue with detailed geological mapping, and complete detailed ground gravity surveys to cover the center-eastern area of the property.
+During 2024, the Company will continue with detailed geological mapping, and complete detailed ground gravity surveys to cover the center-eastern area of the property.
 Massive sulphide deposits are conductive and dense, and the two physical properties together with a favourable geology will highlight priority areas for further exploration.